Glucose Tolerance Test

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 What is the glucose tolerance test?

-Though not routinely used anymore, the oral glucose tolerance test (OGTT) has been considered to be the gold standard for making the diagnosis of type 2 diabetes.
+Though no longer routinely used for diagnosing diabetes.
+The oral glucose tolerance test (OGTT) was the gold standard for making the diagnosis of type 2 diabetes.
 It is still commonly used during pregnancy for diagnosing gestational diabetes.
 With an oral glucose tolerance test, the person fasts overnight (at least 8 hours, but not more than 16 hours).
 The next morning, the fasting plasma glucose is tested.
-After this test, the person receives 75 grams of glucose.
+After this test, the person receives a dose of oral glucose (the dose depends upon the length of the test).
 There are several methods employed by obstetricians to do this test, but the one described here is standard.
 Usually, the glucose is in a sweet-tasting liquid that the person drinks.
 Blood samples are taken up to four times at different time points after consumption of the sugar to measure the blood glucose.